briansimpo/djangospice_lookup/README.md

 # Recommended Usage

-`djangospice_lookup` is particularly useful when a form or filter needs to select from a large queryset.
+`djangospice-lookup` is particularly useful when a form or filter needs to select from a large queryset.

 For small static choice sets, a normal Django `ChoiceField` or `ModelChoiceField` may be sufficient.